alegradi/linux_cheat_sheets/docker/docker.md

 docker attach "id"  (to reattach a container to the terminal)
 docker run -i "image"  (interactive mode, the instance accepts from standard input)
 docker run -it "image"  (interactive mode with terminal attached)
-docker run -p 80:5000 "image"  (Port mapping, map port 80 of the host to port 5000 of the container)
+docker run -it --rm "image"  (to run container with removing once stopped, wont show with docker ps -a) docker run -p 80:5000 "image"  (Port mapping, map port 80 of the host to port 5000 of the container)
 docker run -v /opt/datadir:/var/lib/mysql mysql  (to mount the mysql container's /var/lib/mysql on the host's /opt/datadir) docker logs "container_name"  (to see logs of a container if running in detached mode)